 In May 2001, we signed a collaborative agreement with Exelixis to discover and develop humanized antibodies for the diagnosis, prevention and treatment of cancer.
-We agreed to provide Exelixis with \$4.0 million in annual research funding for two or more years, and we purchased a \$30.0 million five year note, convertible at our option after the first year of the collaboration into Exelixis common stock.
+We agreed to provide Exelixis with \$4.0 million in annual research funding for two or more years, and we purchased a \$30.0 million five-year note, convertible at our option after the first year of the collaboration into Exelixis common stock.
+Exelixis will perform certain genetic screens and other research activities intended to identify and validate targets for antibody therapeutics in oncology.
 We received an exclusive, worldwide license to develop antibodies against certain targets identified by Exelixis that are involved in cell growth, cell death and proliferation.
 Exelixis has the right to co-fund development of antibodies resulting from the collaboration.
-For certain antibody products we develop that Exelixis elects not to co-fund, we have agreed to make specified milestone payments and royalty payments on any product sales.
+For antibody products we develop that Exelixis elects not to co- fund, we have agreed to make specified milestone payments and royalty payments on any product sales.

-Our material contractual obligations under lease, debt and research funding agreements for the next five years, and thereafter as of March 31, 2002 are as follows:
+Our material contractual obligations under lease, debt and research funding agreements for the next five years, and thereafter, as of September 30, 2002 are as follows:

-PAYMENTS DUE BY PERIOD (In thousands) CONTRACTUAL OBLIGATIONS (1) Less Than 1 Year 1-3 Years 4-5 Years After 5 Years Total Operating leases Long-term debt Convertible debentures (2) Research funding Capital improvements \$ 1,246 1,139 8,250 4,000 7,700 \$ 2,276 \$ 2,278 16,500 1,667 \$ 2,278 16,500 1,457 \$ 6,646 8,637 14,332 150,000 191,250 4,000 7,700 Total contractual cash obligations \$ 22,335 \$ 21,054 \$ 20,445 \$ 160,094 \$ 223,928
+PAYMENTS DUE BY PERIOD (In thousands) CONTRACTUAL OBLIGATIONS (1) ess Than 1 Year 1-3 Years 4-5 Years After 5 Years Total Operating leases Long-term debt Convertible debentures (2) Research funding Capital improvements \$ 1,220 1,139 8,250 2,000 12,300 \$ 2,158 2,278 16,500 \$ 1,617 2,278 161,688 \$ 1,080 8,250 \$ 6,075 13,945 186,438 2,000 12,300 Total contractual cash obligations \$ = 24,909 \$ = 20,936 \$ 165,583 \$ 9,330 \$ 220,758

-- 1. This table does not include (a) any milestone payments which may become payable under research collaborations or license agreements as the timing and likelihood of such payments are not known, (b) any royalty payments to third parties as the amounts of such payments and / or likelihood of such payments are not known, (c) amounts that may be committed to construct our new manufacturing plant and (d) contracts that are entered into in the ordinary course of business which are not material in the aggregate in any period presented above. - 2.
-Our convertible debenture may be converted to common stock prior to the maturity date and therefore may not require use of our capital resources.
+1. This table does not include (a) any milestone payments which may become payable under research collaborations or license agreements as the timing and likelihood of such payments are not known, (b) any royalty payments to third parties as the amounts of such payments and / or likelihood of such payments are not known, (c) amounts that may be committed in the future to construct our new manufacturing plant and (d) contracts that are entered into in the ordinary course of business which are not material in the aggregate in any period presented above.

+2. Our convertible debentures may be converted to common stock prior to the maturity date and therefore may not require use of our capital resources.

-We are currently improving our existing manufacturing plant in Plymouth, Minnesota in order to manufacture initial commercial supplies of certain products, including at least Zamyl.
+We are currently improving our existing manufacturing plant in Plymouth, Minnesota in order to manufacture initial commercial supplies of certain products.
 We currently estimate this capital project will cost approximately \$10 million.
-In March 2002, we purchased approximately 29 acres in Brooklyn Park, Minnesota and are in negotiations with a developer to build a new commercial manufacturing plant on this property.
-When we implement these plans we will incur substantial costs.
-If the project moves forward, we expect to expend approximately \$200 million over the next three years.
+In March 2002, we purchased approximately 29 acres in Brooklyn Park, Minnesota and we have begun to build a new commercial manufacturing plant on this property.
+As we implement these plans, we will incur substantial costs.
+We expect to expend approximately \$200 million over the next three years.

 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-MARKET RISK